chronologos/Fabricius/README.md

 - Note the modified cloze syntax, since Roam reserves `{{}}` and `::` for internal use.
 - An Anki note type named `ClozeRoam` with fields `Text` and `TextUID` has to exist in a deck named `Default`.
 - Please see [Anki docs](https://docs.ankiweb.net/templates/generation.html?highlight=cloze#cloze-templates) for more info on how a cloze note type needs to be configured (easiest is to clone the built-in Cloze note type).

+## Caveats
+- You can't create a new note in Anki and sync it to Roam.
+- No garbage collection for unused notes in Anki (yet).